 The values for the parameters of the macroeconomic model are derived from a combination of estimation, theory, and calibration.
 The estimation uses quarterly data for the UK economy over the period 1992 - 2004.
-Theoretical restrictions are imposed on the parameters of the model so that, for example, the average CPI inflation is constrained to be equal to the inflation target under the assumption of a credible monetary policy regime and the output gap averages to zero.
-Therefore, in its parameterisation, the macroeconomic part of the simulation model captures in a highly stylised fashion some of the main features of the UK economy over the recent past.
-Table 10 summarises the parameterisation of the macroeconomic model.
+Theoretical restrictions are imposed on the parameters of the model so that, for example, the long-run average CPI inflation is constrained to be equal to the inflation target under the assumption of a credible monetary policy regime and the output gap averages to zero.
+The parameterisation of the macroeconomic part of the simulation model captures therefore in a highly stylised fashion some of the main features of the UK economy over the recent past.
+Table 1 summarises the parameterisation of the macroeconomic model.